WebFiori/docs/folder-structure.md

 ### The `app/pages` Folder

-This folder must contains the classes which represents the pages of the application or the components that a page consist of.
+This folder must contain the classes which represents the pages of the application or the components that a page consist of.
 Also, it can contain HTML template files which represent views.
 The routes to classes which exist in this folder can be added using the method <a  href="https://webfiori.com/docs/webfiori/framework/router/Router#page">`Router::page()`</a>.

 ## The `app/ini` Folder